How do I test my ILS (Focus) Headphones?

 2. Turn your BC knob on the amp to 1 (maximum)

-3. Open the Unyte-iLs app on your device and select Programs > Focus Headphone Tests > Bone Conduction Test
+3. Open the Unyte app on your device and select Programs > Focus Headphone Tests > Bone Conduction Test

 4. Set your device to maximum volume.